involucro/involucro/README.md

 Involucro is configured by a Lua script file.
 By default, it is looking for `invfile.lua` in the current directory, but this can be overridden (see below).

-A configuration file contains a set of tasks, identified by a unique name.
+A configuration file contains a set of tasks identified by a unique name.
-These names can be specified when invoking `involucro`, and are executed in the order they are given.
+These names can be specified when invoking `involucro` and are executed in the order they are given.
 For example, `$ involucro build package` will run the `build` and afterwards the `package` task.
 A task can be created by invoking `inv.task('<ID>')` in the configuration file.